stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 1. **Functional**: what the system does or computation to solve the problem
 2. **Non-functional**: refers to the system's qualities, e.g., security, usability, etc.

+## User And System Requirements

+We also must take into account user and system requirements:

+**User requirements**:

+- Written for customers
+- Often in natural language, no technical details

+**System requirements**:

+- Written for developers
+- Detailed functional and non-functional requirements
+- Clearly and more rigorously specified